MaokaiLin/node-ac/README.md

 	(require 'node-ac-mode)

-It assumes your third party node modules are installed under /usr/local/lib/node_modules, if not:
+It assumes your third party node modules are installed under /usr/local/lib/node_modules, if not, add:

     (setq node-ac-node-modules-path "/path/to/your/modules")

-Add key binding if you like:
+Add key bindings if you like:

     (add-hook 'js2-mode-hook
 	          (lambda ()